EspressoSystems/sequencer-example-l2/README.md

    - The executor computes a new state commitment, and generates a mock proof that the state was updated correctly with respect to the HotShot block commitment.
 7. The executor posts the proof to the rollup contract.
-8. The rollup contract verifies the proof by querying the latest certified block commitment from the sequencer contract.
+8. The rollup contract verifies the proof by querying the latest certified block commitment from the Light Client contract.
    Note: In our current implementation, we aren't doing much verification in the contract.
 For production purposes, the rollup contract will need to do additional verifications with the light client state.
 9. Bob queries his balance using the rollup API, and sees that he has received some new tokens.
 If this were a real